 8: Base Camp – Imja Tse Peak High Camp (Iceland) (5,600 m).

-We climb from Base Camp to Island Peak High Camp, a beautiful place where we can see excellent 360-degree views of the mountain.
+We climb from Base Camp to Island Peak High Camp whereas a beautiful place that sees excellent 360-degree views of the mountain.
 Because of the altitude and cold, this night is strategically miserable.

 We will begin our ascent to the summit early in the morning.
-It is important to pay attention while climbing the icy wall to reach the border that leads to the summit.
-We return to Island Peak Base Camp once reaching the summit of the peak.
+It is crucial to pay attention while climbing the icy wall to reach the border that leads to the top.
+We return to Island Peak Base Camp after reaching the top.

 10: Contingency day to the summit.

-The day is simply a backup plan in case of adverse conditions or an altitude problem that prevents you from reaching the peak.
+The day is a contingency day in case of adverse conditions or an altitude problem.
+The day prevents you from reaching the peak.

 11: Trek back to Pangboche (3,901 m.)